Skip to Content

 This experience will provide residents the opportunity to interact with inpatient teams and

 staff to improve patient care.
-Starting after licensure is secured and orientation is completed (Aug-Sept) residents will 1) rotate through inpatient pharmacy (7:00-3:30) and medication reconciliation (8:00-4:30) on the weekends and 2) will work 3 hours one evening per week in the inpatient pharmacy directly following their scheduled tour of duty.
+Starting after licensure is secured and orientation is completed (Aug-Sept) residents will 1) rotate through inpatient pharmacy (7:00-3:30) and outpatient pharmacy (8:00-4:30) on the weekends and 2) will work 3 hours one evening per week in the inpatient pharmacy directly following their scheduled tour of duty.
 Each resident will staff 13 weekends and 28 evenings throughout the residency year.
 Residents are allowed to switch weekends/evenings if necessary to accommodate personal needs.

 TRACKS AND ELECTIVES

-Residents will select one elective track (10-12 weeks each)
+Residents will select one elective track (10-12 weeks each) from the three options below

 Option 1: Ambulatory Care Track (select 2-3; 10-12 week experiences)